An way to isolating SQL high CPU concerns is summarised in the screenshot below:

 Temporary table changes

-Stored procedure creation with the RECOMPILE query hint or the OPTION (RECOMPILE) query hint
+The RECOMPILE query hint or the OPTION (RECOMPILE) query hint are used to create stored procedures.

-21. Check if SQL System threads are consuming high CPU:
+21. Check to see if SQL System threads are using a lot of CPU:

 select * from sys.sysprocesses where cmd like 'LAZY WRITER' or cmd like '%Ghost%' or cmd like 'RESOURCE MONITOR'